KieranK07/AdsSuck-Mac/readme.md

 bash <(curl -sSL https://raw.githubusercontent.com/KieranK07/AdsSuck-Mac/main/uninstall.sh)
 ```

-or

-- Reinstall Spotify

-### Notes:

-- audio/video ads during Podcast playback are currently NOT blocked with this thing.
-- spicetify users: When using this program + Spicetify, the current script requires running it first.

-### DISCLAIMER

-- Ad blocking is the main concern of this repo.
-Any other feature provided by this or consequence of using those features will be the sole responsibility of the user, not me.
-Note: this is a partial fork of SpotX.
+Note: this is a partial fork of SpotX